tbrunsch/Hippodamus/README.md

 ### Resources

 You can specify the resources a task depends on by calling `coordinator.configure().requiredResource(Resource<T> resource, Supplier<T> resourceShareSupplier)` for every resource.
 The `resourceShareSupplier` provides information what or how much of the resource is required.
-The supplier will not executed until the task is eligible for execution.
-This allows to model scenarios in which the resource requirement cannot be easily predicted at the beginning, but depends on the task's dependencies.
+The supplier will not be executed until the task is eligible for execution.
+This allows modelling scenarios in which the resource requirement depends on the task's dependencies and cannot be predicted easily.

 When Hippodamus wants to execute a task, it calls `Resource.tryAcquire()` with a parameter that describes what or how much of the resource the task requests and a `Runnable tryAgainRunnable`.
 The value is provided by the `resourceShareSupplier` that has been specified when the task has been configured.
 The `Resource` then decides whether it accepts the resource request or not: